sfnewzgirl/project0-racing-game/README.md

 * JavaScript (jQuery)

 ## Code Examples

-I chose to use a timing event as the basis for my game to get more experience with these in JavaScript.
-I set a predetermined length of time for each race then let each player earn a score based on their ```keypress```, which is translated into a score in the JavaScript.

 The first challenge was creating a ready, set, go function so the players were ready for the clock to start.
 This prevents the clock from starting immediately upon page load.
 When the player clicks the ready button it launches the countdown - ready, set, go then starts the clock.
 I used ```fadeIn``` and ```fadeOut```, two methods I had not used yet and ```setInterval``` to set each to one second.